Training Heart Rate -

 STEP ONE: Find out your Resting Heart Rate.
 Before you get out of bed in the morning, place two fingers (your middle and index finger) under your ear, then slide them down until they are directly under your jawbone, pressing lightly.
 You should feel your pulse.
 Count the beats for one minute.
 This number is your Resting Heart Rate.
 To help ensure accuracy, take your Resting Heart Rate over three mornings in a row and average the three heart rates together.

 STEP TWO: Decide which of the zones below you're going to train in.
 For traditional cardio, there are four primary intensity levels or Zones.
 Here's what they mean.

 90% to 100% is the Red Line Zone.
 Training in this zone is possible for only short periods of time.
-It develops fast twitch muscle fibers and helps develop speed.
+It develops fast-twitch muscle fibers and helps build speed.
 This zone is reserved for the very fit and interval running only.

 For MALES: 214 - Your Age = Maximum Heart Rate

 For FEMALES: 209 - Your Age = Maximum Heart Rate

 Take the Maximum Heart Rate - Resting Heart Rate = DIFFERENCE

 Take the DIFFERENCE and multiply it by the Zone you want to train in.
 If you want to train in the 60% range multiply DIFFERENCE by .60, if you want to train in the 70% range multiply DIFFERENCE by .70.